 - Control your network with a RESTful JSON API (coming soon)

-- Make your own interface with the NoCAN event protocol
+- Make your own interface with the NoCAN event protocol over TCP/IP

 Check out the following links for detailed information about our hardware and the firmware that powers it: